kingpong/fake-weather/README.md

 # fake-weather

-A Clojure library designed to ... well, that part is up to you.
+A clojure web service that generates fake weather conditions and forecasts, after a random delay.
+For use in demonstrating the benefits of asynchronous web services.

 ## Usage

-FIXME
+lein ring server-headless

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 by Philip Garrett.

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.